galaxyproject/training-material/topics/admin/tutorials/job-metrics/tutorial.md

 > ### {% icon comment %} Note
 >
-> Job metrics are only visible to Galaxy *admin users*.
+> Job metrics are only visible to Galaxy *admin users*, unless you set `expose_potentially_sensitive_job_metrics: true`, like UseGalaxy.eu does.
+EU's intention with this is to empower users and make everything as transparent as possible.
 >
 {: .comment}